KarelZe/thesis/references/obsidian/📖chapters/👨‍🍳Tain-Test-split.md

 Be particularly careful if you’re working with time series data, since random splits of the data can easily cause leakage and overfitting — see Wang and Ruf [2022] for more on this.
 For a broader discussion of data leakage, see [Cawley and Talbot, 2010] and [Kaufman et al., 2012] (from [[@lonesHowAvoidMachine2022]])

+authors use a true out-of-sample test set to test their hypothesis.
+April for training and May to June for testing.
+Also, they test their hypothesis on a second data set. [[@chakrabartyTradeClassificationAlgorithms2007]] (p.
+3809)

 **How:**
 We perform a split into three disjoint sets.